-How people perceive nature is important, and I believe it is at the core of what determines the present and future of conservation.
+How people perceive and interact with nature is important to broader wildlife conservation.
 We need to be mindful and proactive in creating new ways for people to identify with nature.
 Activity (recreation/museums), imagery (marketing/media), and personal perception (culture/ self-identification) are powerful forces in conservation.
 If we can get most people to realize science is cool and that nature is mysterious and powerful, we have a much better foundation to work with.

 I work for the National Parks Conservation Association as the senior manager for conservation science and policy.
 Its an incredible honor to have been recently welcomed into NPCA, and I am looking forward to the most interesting and challenging conservation work of my career.